fivh-bergen/kart/README.md

 This project requires [pnpm](https://pnpm.io/installation).

+When you have pnpm installed, simply run `pnpm install` from the project root.

 ## 🧞 Commands

 All commands are run from the root of the project, from a terminal: